Expander graphs are globally synchronizing: Discussion and open questions

-We suspect that our results may admit other generalisations.
-Examples may include taking the oscillators in higher dimensional spheres and considering other classes of graphs.
+We suspect that our results may admit other generalizations.
+Examples may include taking the oscillators in higher-dimensional spheres and considering other classes of graphs.
 For instance, one may look at random graphs with non-uniform edge distribution or with edges distributed according to some underlying geometric structure, as considered in \cites{Diaz-Guilera2009-fe,Leyva2011-gd,Estrada2015-ha,Abdalla2022-ai}.

-An interesting direction is to investigate whether these techniques can be generalised to other optimisation landscapes arising in statistical inference problems, for example, the Burer--Monteiro relaxation in community detection~\cite{Bandeira2016-qr}.
+An interesting direction is to investigate whether these techniques can be generalized to other optimization landscapes arising in statistical inference problems, for example, the Burer--Monteiro relaxation in community detection~\cite{Bandeira2016-qr}.
 The main issue in this particular case is that it would require us to consider signed adjacency matrices.
 We used many times (indirectly) that the entries of the adjacency matrix are non-negative.
+We note that since the first version of this paper appeared, progress has been made on this problem.
+A higher-rank version was settled by the first and second author, Boumal and McRae in \cite{mcrae2025nonconvex}, using completely different tools from optimization.
+In further work, Rakoto Endor and Waldspurger~\cite{Endor2024-uo} proposed a clever dual-certificate technique to reduce the rank with near-optimal estimates.
+McRae combined the techniques from \cites{mcrae2025nonconvex,Endor2024-uo} to establish optimal estimates that gives an alternative proof of \Cref{thm:ling-xu-bandeira-conjecture}.
+On the other hand, it is not clear if this new line of work can recover a general result as our \Cref{thm:amplification-main}.

+Another interesting question we have not considered is how quickly does a random initial state synchronize.
+We believe that our techniques can be used to show that synchronization occurs rather rapidly for sufficiently expanding graphs.

-To conclude, we mention an important research line proposed by Wiley, Strogatz and Girvan~\cite{Wiley2006-fz} about the size of the basin of attraction for the synchronous state.
-There may be situations for which there is no global synchrony, but still, \indef{asymptotically global synchrony} may occur.
-In other words, it may be that the aggregate size of the basins of attraction of the spurious local minima is vanishingly small.
+To conclude, we mention an important research line proposed by Wiley, Strogatz, and Girvan~\cite{Wiley2006-fz} about the size of the basin of attraction for the synchronous state.
+There may be situations where families of graphs are not globally synchronizing, but have a form of \indef{asymptotically global synchrony}, in the sense that the aggregate size of the basins of attraction of the spurious local minima is small, vanishing as the number of vertices of the underlying graphs grows.